tanmaybasu/Extract-Anxiety-Outcome-Measures-From-Literature/README.md

 de.data_extraction()
 ```

 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.

+## Contact

 For any further query, comment or suggestion, you may reach out to me at welcometanmay@gmail.com

+## Citing

+`@inproceedings{goswami19,
+	title={An effective machine learning framework for data elements extraction from the literature of anxiety outcome measures to build systematic review},
+	author={Goswami, Shubhaditya and Pal, Sukanya and Goldsworthy, Simon and Basu, Tanmay},
+	booktitle={International Conference on Business Information Systems},
+	pages={247--258},
+	year={2019},
+	organization={Springer}
+}`